 - a.
 The Chair will decide any procedural questions that arise both before and during the appeal hearing, in consultation with the Appeals and Compliance Coordinator.
 Either party may make a procedural request to the Chair.
 The Chair's decision on a procedural request is final and binding and will be communicated to the parties in writing by the Appeals and Compliance Coordinator. - b.
 Procedural requests must be submitted in writing to the Appeals and Compliance Coordinator and include reasons that support the request.
 The Appeals and Compliance Coordinator will provide the other party with an opportunity to respond in writing to the procedural request within 5 working days of receiving notice of that request. - c.
+Procedural requests include, but are not limited to:
-Procedural requests include, but are not limited to: - i.
-Request that Appeal Panel chair or member not serve on Appeal Panel: - 1.
-After receiving the names of the Appeal Panel members, the parties will have 5 working days to submit a written request that the proposed Appeal Panel chair or member not serve on the appeal.

-- 2. These requests may be made only on the grounds that the proposed Appeal Panel chair or member may have a bias or conflict of interest that would prevent a fair hearing. - If the request is granted, the Appeals and Compliance Coordinator will replace the proposed Appeal Panel chair or member with another member who will be selected by rotation wherever possible, from the same constituent group (i.e., academic staff, undergraduate student or graduate student). - ii.
-Request that sanctions be withheld until the appeal is decided: - 1.
-This request must be made within 5 working days from the date the appeal was submitted. - 2.
-If granted, the Appeals and Compliance Coordinator will direct the Registrar to: - a. remove any sanctions from the central academic record; and - b. withhold degrees, certification of marks and/or transcripts pending the outcome of the appeal. - 3.
-Sanctions will be reinstated if the appellant withdraws their appeal. - iii.
-Requests for the Appeal Panel to consider new evidence or information that was not before the Faculty Decision-Maker and/or Student Conduct Officer in the record: - 1.
-The onus is on the party making this request to establish that: - a. the new evidence or information is relevant; and - b. was not reasonably available at the time of the Faculty Decision-Maker and/or Student Conduct Officer hearing; and - c. they made the request as soon as possible after becoming aware of the new evidence or information. - 2.
-The chair may only grant this request where the test set out in (1) has been satisfied on a balance of probabilities. - iv.
+- i.
+Request that an Appeal Panel Chair or member not serve on the Appeal Panel: - after receiving the names of the Appeal Panel members, the parties will have 5 working days to submit a written request that the proposed Appeal Panel Chair or member not serve on the appeal; - 2. these requests may be made only on the grounds that the proposed Appeal Panel Chair or member may have a bias or conflict of interest that would prevent a fair hearing; - 3. if the request is granted, the Appeals and Compliance Coordinator will replace the proposed Appeal Panel Chair or member with another member who will be selected by rotation wherever possible, from the same constituent group (i.e., academic staff, undergraduate student or graduate student). - ii.
+Request that sanctions be withheld until the appeal is decided: - 1. this request must be made within 5 working days from the date the appeal was submitted; - 2. if granted, the Appeals and Compliance Coordinator will direct the Registrar to: - a. remove any sanctions from the central academic record; and - b. withhold degrees, certification of marks and/or transcripts pending the outcome of the appeal. - 3.
+Sanctions will be reinstated if the appellant withdraws their appeal. - Requests for the Appeal Panel to consider new evidence or information that was not before the Faculty Decision-Maker and/or Student Conduct Officer in the record: - 1.
+The onus is on the party making this request to establish that: - a. the new evidence or information is relevant; and - b. was not reasonably available at the time of the Faculty Decision-Maker and/or Student Conduct Officer hearing; and - c. they made the request as soon as possible after becoming aware of the new evidence or information.

+- 2. The Chair may only grant this request where the test set out in (1) has been satisfied on a balance of probabilities. - iv.
 Request to vary the format of the appeal hearing(s): - 1.
-Appeal hearings will normally be conducted through an exchange of the parties' written arguments to the Appeals and Compliance

-- Coordinator, but either party can request an opportunity to present their arguments orally before the Appeal Panel. - 2.
+Appeal hearings will normally be conducted through an exchange of the parties' written arguments to the Appeals and Compliance Coordinator, but either party can request an opportunity to present their arguments orally before the Appeal Panel. - 2.
 This request must be made well in advance of the date set for the appeal hearing. - 3.
-Request for a hearing to be conducted in French. - The Appeals and Compliance Coordinator will make reasonable efforts to convene an Appeal Panel to conduct the hearing in French. - b.
+Request that hearing be conducted in French: - a.
+The Appeals and Compliance Coordinator will make reasonable efforts to convene an Appeal Panel to conduct the hearing in French. - b.
 Where there is no capacity to conduct the hearing in French, the Appeals and Compliance Coordinator will notify the requesting party. - v.
-Request to extend any time limit set out in this procedure, as soon as possible and, in any event, before the time limit expires; - vi.
-Any other procedural request, in which case, after receiving notice of the request, the other party will have 5 working days to provide a response to the request.
+Request to extend any time limit set out in this procedure: - 1.
+These requests must be made as soon as possible and, in any event, before the time limit expires. - vi.
+Any other procedural request.